ripanmukherjee/Robotic-Greeter/Development/Database_Code/README.rst

 Executing :
 -------------
-If you done all the above mentioned steps then please run any of the code as follow::
+If you have done all the steps mentioned above, then please run any of the code as follow::

     $ python3 Customer_Insert.py